11ty/11ty-website/docs/collections.md

 ### Sort descending

 To sort descending in your template, you can use a filter to reverse the sort order.
-For example, in Nunjucks it’d look like this (Liquid also has a `reverse` filter built in):
+For example, in Nunjucks it’d look like this:

+{% codetitle "Nunjucks", "Syntax" %}

 {% raw %}
 ```